faishalzk/DeepCT-IRBERT/README.md

 ## Methods
 We try to combine the retrieval power of BM25 indexed with DeepCT term weighting based on paper Dai and Callan, 2019 with the contextual understanding gained through IR-BERT based on paper Deshmukh and Sethi, 2020 on MS-MARCO dataset

+## Evaluation
+We use MRR@10 evaluation code provided by MSMARCO.
+The official evaluation code could be found in https://github.com/dfcf93/MSMARCOV2/blob/master/Ranking/Baselines/msmarco_eval.py

 ## References
 Yinqiong Cai, Yixing Fan, Jiafeng Guo, Fei Sun, Ruqing Zhang, and Xueqi Cheng.
 2021.
 Semantic Models for the First-stage Retrieval: A Comprehensive Review.
 CoRR, abs/2103.04831. https://arxiv.org/abs/2103.04831